open-concord/core/README.md

 This is currently the Pre-Alpha build, Run-At-Your-Own-Risk (or not at all)

-Register to become a beta tester; shoot either maintainer an email
+Register to become a beta tester; shoot either maintainer an email, or join the [discord](https://discord.gg/gbyS6nE)

 <br>